Relaxed at home

 1st: Greenfinches

 Greenfinches have been making more of an appearance at the bird feeders recently, which has been lovely.
-This is a fab clip of a single male alongside a male GSW having the place to themselves for a quite feed at teatime!!
+This is a fab clip of a single male alongside a male GSW having the place to themselves for a quiet teatime feed!!

 2nd: Our fox